2022-2023 Catalog - Active

 Board of Trustees

-While this catalog has been prepared on the basis of the best information available at the time of publication, all information - including statements of fees, course offerings, grading and admission and graduation requirements - is subject to change without notification.
+While this catalog has been prepared based on the best information available at the time of publication, all information - including statements of fees, course offerings, grading and admission and graduation requirements - is subject to change without notification.
 Please check the online catalog Errata Sheet for any corrections or additions to the catalog.

 An Equal Opportunity Employer, Supporting Diversity and Inclusion